1QuameNana/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/LibraryProject/bookshelf/Retrieve.md

-Retrieve Book

-from bookshelf.modesls import Book
-""" Instruction to retrieve and display existing instances of Book
+Instruction Retrieve and display all attributes of the book you just created.

-"""
+from bookshelf.models import Book

 Command:
 Book.objects.get(title="1984")

 output:
 <Book: Book object (4)>